-Minidoka National Historic Site in Idaho was another of the ten World War II camps that held Japanese American Internees.
+Minidoka National Historic Site in Idaho was another of the ten World War II camps that held people of Japanese ancestry.

 Aleutian World War II National Historical Park tells the story of the “Forgotten War” — the events of the Aleutian Campaign that include the bombing of Dutch Harbor by the Japanese in June 1942 and the evacuation and internment of the Aleuts..

-Rosie the Riviter/WWII Home Front National Historic Park tells the stories of life in the States during World War II.
+Rosie the Riveter/WWII Home Front National Historic Park tells the stories of life in the States during World War II.

 Brown v.
 Board of Education National Historic Site in Topeka, Kansas, was the site of the landmark Supreme Court decision in 1954 that declared segregated schools to be inherently unequal.
 Like Manzanar, this site addresses civil rights issues and asks what it means to be an American.